Pinterest tag The 4 Stages of a Blind Pimple: A Comprehensive Guide | Rael

 At its peak, a blind pimple can be extremely painful and swollen.
 The area may appear red, hot to the touch, and tender.
 Some blind pimples may develop a whitehead or come to a head, indicating that the pus and debris are trying to work their way out of the skin.
 However, many blind pimples remain deep under the skin's surface, making them difficult to extract or drain.

 If left untreated or improperly treated, a blind pimple can take several weeks or even months to heal fully.
-During the healing phase, the inflammation and swelling will gradually subside, and the pimple may leave behind a dark spot or scar if it was particularly severe or picked at.
+During the healing phase, the inflammation and swelling will gradually subside, and if the pimple was particularly severe or picked at, it may leave behind a dark spot or scar.

 How Long Does a Blind Pimple Last?